-11 The reverse commute is a regularly taken round trip from an urban area (e.g., San Francisco) to a suburban area (e.g., Palo Alto or Mountain View) in the morning and returning in the evening.
+12 The reverse commute is a regularly taken round trip from an urban area (e.g., San Francisco) to a suburban area (e.g., Palo Alto or Mountain View) in the morning and returning in the evening.
 It typically applies to a trip to work in the suburbs from home in the city.

-- Noise-Increases in freight and passenger train movements, as well as increases in existing traffic levels associated with development to accommodate population growth, would result in a corresponding increase in transportation-related noise. - Electromagnetic fields (EMF) and electromagnetic interference (EMI)-The generation of EMF and EMI would increase, associated with additional electricity use and radio frequency communications. - Public utilities and energy-Growing energy demands would require additional electricity generation and transmission capacity, and greater VMT would increase petroleum demands. - Biological and aquatic resources-Habitat loss and degradation and potential mortality of individuals and populations of special-status plant and wildlife species population from changes in land use - Hydrology and water resources-Development would potentially result in impacts on drainage patterns and stormwater runoff. - Geology, soils, and seismicity, and paleontological resources-Construction and operation of infrastructure and development projects would pose risks to public safety by creating the potential for property damage caused by geologic and seismic hazards.
+- Geology, soils, and seismicity, and paleontological resources-Construction and operation of infrastructure and development projects would pose risks to public safety by creating the potential for property damage caused by geologic and seismic hazards.
 Ground disturbance in the vicinity of paleontologically sensitive geologic units associated with planned projects would have the potential to result in the loss of significant paleontological resources and associated loss of scientific information. - Hazardous materials and wastes-Development would continue to use or potentially disturb hazardous materials or wastes. - Safety and security-The demand for law enforcement, fire, and emergency services would change and coincide with the anticipated population growth and the results of industrial, residential, and commercial development. - Socioeconomics and communities-Planned projects would result in changes to the local economy and improvements to the highway, aviation, conventional passenger rail, freight rail, and port systems.
 Development and infrastructure projects could disrupt or divide established communities as a result of increase traffic congestion increased noise and vibration, degradation of visual quality, and increased health and safety risks. - Station planning, land use, and development-Existing land uses would be converted for planned development, as well as for transportation infrastructure, to accommodate future growth, thereby placing potential pressures on existing land uses not subject to conversion.
 Most of the planned development projects would rely on infill development, minimizing the conversion of existing land uses and altered land use patterns, and would be consistent with applicable local land use plans and policies. - Parks, recreation, and open space-The demand for parks, recreation, and open-space resources would increase as a result of increasing population.
-Future park and recreational improvements and expansion would help to relieve the strain on existing facilities and minimize impacts on parks, recreational facilities, and open-space resources. - Aesthetics and visual quality-Planned projects would introduce new visual elements to the landscape and would result in changes to the natural, cultural, and project environments, but would be consistent with local plans and development standards such that visual quality would not be substantially adversely affected.

-Cultural resources-Changes in land use and ground disturbance from infrastructure improvements would have the potential to disturb unknown archaeological resources and result in the demolition, destruction, relocation, or alteration of historic architectural resources or their setting.
+Future park and recreational improvements and expansion would help to relieve the strain on existing facilities and minimize impacts on parks, recreational facilities, and open-space resources. - Aesthetics and visual quality-Planned projects would introduce new visual elements to the landscape and would result in changes to the natural, cultural, and project environments, but would be consistent with local plans and development standards such that visual quality would not be substantially adversely affected. - Cultural resources-Changes in land use and ground disturbance from infrastructure improvements would have the potential to disturb unknown archaeological resources and result in the demolition, destruction, relocation, or alteration of historic architectural resources or their setting.
 Existing land would be converted for residential, commercial, and industrial development, as well as for transportation infrastructure, to accommodate future growth, potentially disturbing archaeological sites.
 Planned development projects would likely include various forms of mitigation to address impacts on archaeological and historic built resources.